 - Glass edits a single handler’s code in an editor that floats on the Glass screen.

-- You can move multiple handlers into one coding area for better code overview.
+- You can move or collapse multiple handlers into one coding area for better code overview.

 - A folder called Sleepers has standard system message handlers you can drag into use.